-It’s easy to fall into the trap of changing your technique when are you first learning how to putt.
+It’s easy to fall into the trap of changing your technique when you first learn how to putt in disc golf.
 The best way to improve on a routine or technique is to have one in the first place to improve!

 Once you have a putting routine down it will be much easier for you to tell if your technique is a problem, or if there are other issues.
 This is another common mistake players do which is changing something about your throw if you miss a throw here or there.

 Just because you miss a putt doesn’t mean you need to completely throw away your technique.
 So don’t panic, you might not need to change your grip, try a new stance, or re-work the technique.

 If you change your motion after every miss, you are introducing too many inconsistencies to be able to track down.
 Instead what you should do is continue to putt with the same motion but note where you are missing.

 - Is your shot missing to the right most of the time?